Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For different package managers: Add cargo_outdated, gem_outdated, or composer_outdated to the tools list as needed.

-Outcome: When a new client lead lands (via form submission, email, or manual trigger), a subagent automatically spins a fresh repo from your project template, scaffolds a brand kit, fills client-specific fields from the intake Notion page, and posts a kickoff Loom script draft to your project Slack channel.
+Outcome: When a new client lead lands (via form submission, email, or manual trigger), my subagent automatically spins a fresh repo from my project template, scaffolds a brand kit, fills client-specific fields from my intake Notion page, and posts a kickoff Loom script draft to my project Slack channel.

 Time saved: 4-6 hours of manual project setup, file copying, and kickoff preparation per new client.

-The business case: The gap between "client signed" and "first deliverable shipped" is where projects lose momentum.
-Every hour spent on scaffolding is an hour not spent on billable work.
-This subagent compresses the setup phase from a half-day to 20 minutes of review.
+Why I built this: The gap between "client signed" and "first deliverable shipped" is where my projects used to lose momentum.
+Every hour I spent on scaffolding was an hour not spent on billable work.
+This subagent compresses my setup phase from a half-day to 20 minutes of review.

 Trigger #